 You can easily set up a passive investing portfolio on your own using one of the best online brokerages in Canada.
 If you’d rather have a little hand-holding with the investing process, cut the fees to the barebones and go with a robo-advisor instead of a bank or traditional investment firm.

 If you’re a do-it-yourself investor, it doesn’t get any easier or cheaper than opening an account at Questrade, where you can purchase commission-free ETFs.
 Once you’re set-up you can choose from several index-tracking ETFs.
 I prefer the one-stop asset allocation ETFs like Vanguard’s VBAL or VGRO.
 As a bonus, Young & Thrifty readers who open a Questrade account get $50 in free trades.

 Some investors aren’t cut out for the DIY route, and so, a robo-advisor is a perfect platform to manage your investments online and still get some human advice when needed.
 Robo-advisors tend to follow passive investing strategies and build custom portfolios with several diversified index funds and ETFs.

 If you’re not sure where to start, check out our Canadian robo-advisor comparison guide.
 But let’s cut to the chase: Canada’s leading robo-advisor (and our top pick!) is Wealthsimple, whose investment philosophy centres around passive investing.
 Wealthsimple uses ETFs from major fund providers such as Vanguard, iShares, and BMO to build a globally diversified portfolio of index-tracking funds.
-Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $1,000 will get a $100 cash bonus.